-Learn how to make the most of your final few summers before starting university with our advice on how to successfully prepare for student life.
+Learn how to make the most of your final few weeks of summers before starting university with our advice on how to successfully prepare for student life.

 The school year is over and the summer holidays have begun.
 It’s time to relax, unwind and start thinking about the next chapter of your life: university!

 From getting a head-start on your reading and packing your suitcase, through to travelling and volunteering for a worthwhile cause, there are plenty of ways to use your time during the summer in a productive (and fun!) way.

 Keep reading to discover our ten top tips for making the most out of those final few weeks before starting university.